 An event can help with both of these goals—and many more.
 It’s all about being strategic in how you plan and approach the event.

-First, find out the requirements and restrictions of the space.
+When preparing for your next even with the exhibition display in mind, you first need to find out the requirements and restrictions of the space.
 Then, get creative and come up with an eye-catching display that sets you apart from the competition.

 Instead of just a simple static display, try to create something that is experiential and memorable.
 This is your chance to showcase your brand, so go big and make a splash.
 Event attendees will likely be wading through dozens or hundreds of other booths and vendors.
 Do something unique to make yours stand out.
 Some brands use technology for attention-grabbing screen walls, interactive art displays, and light shows.
 Other companies create welcoming lounges with comfortable furniture and a place to re-charge.
 A successful exhibition display doesn’t have to be expensive, but it should always stand out and represent your brand.
-These days, a table and branded banner just don’t cut it.
+These days, a table and branded banner just won’t cut it.

 Attracting customers to your booth is one thing.
 Encouraging them to stay, engage with your brand, and eventually buy from you is another.
 Before you hit the event, decide what memorable experiences you can offer event attendees.